ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy("History SAW demo", overlay=true, pyramiding=100, calc_on_order_fills=true)
     strategy.entry("LE", strategy.long)

-This code is calculated once per bar by default, on its close, however there is an additional calculation as soon as an order is filled.
+This code is calculated once per bar, on the close.
+But an additional calculation occurs as soon as an order is filled.
 That is why you can see 4 filled orders on every bar: 2 orders on open, 1 order on high and 1 order on low.
 This is backtesting.
 If it were at real-time, orders would be executed on every new tick.

 It is also possible to emulate an *order queue*.
-The setting is called *Verify Price For Limit Orders* and can be found in strategy properties or set in the script code: ``strategy(..., backtest_fill_limits_assumption=X)``.
+The setting is called *Verify Price For Limit Orders* and can be found in strategy properties or set in the script's code with ``strategy(..., backtest_fill_limits_assumption=X)``.
-The specified value is a number of points/pips (minimum price movements), default value is 0.
+The specified value is a minimum price movements in number of points/pips (default value is 0).
-A limit order is filled if current price is better (higher for sell orders, lower for buy orders) for the specified number of points/pips.
+A limit order is filled if the current price is better (higher for sell orders, lower for buy orders) by the specified number of points/pips.
 The execution price still matches the limit order price.
 Example:

 * ``backtest_fill_limits_assumption = 1``.
 Minimum price movement is ``0.25``.